 Train-of-thought writing is coherent.
 For the most part, the text makes sense, as you can see in the example above.
 The technique involves writing on a particular subject in a clear manner.
 This can be useful in many ways, but it won’t tap into your deeper creativity the way free writing will.

-I use train-of-thought writing for clearing my mind or to prepare for writing a nonfiction piece as a brainstorming method to churn out all the information I have stored in my head.
-But when I’m looking for poetic images or vivid characters, free writing does a much better job.
+I use train-of-thought writing to clear my mind or as a brainstorming method to churn out all the information I have stored in my head.
+But when I’m looking for poetic images or fresh ideas free writing does a much better job.

 After hearing another student’s free writing read aloud, I had a much better grasp on it.
 Here’s a sample of what I wrote once I better understood what free writing was all about: